 The full-detail Social Accounting Matrix (SAM) gives a complete picture of the flow of funds, both market and non-market, throughout the economy in a given year.
 Market flows occur between the producers of goods and services (both industrial and institutional) and the purchasers of those goods and services, both industrial and institutional (i.e., households, government, investment, and trade).
 Non-market flows occur between institutions (e.g., between households and government, between households and capital, etc.) and are often called inter-institutional transfers.
 In such transactions there is no well-defined market value being exchanged in return for the payment; for example, while taxes are used to fund government services, these government services do not have a market value since they are not purchased in a market setting.
 In a typical SAM, the columns represent payments or expenditures by the column industry, commodity, or institution, while the rows represent a receipt of income by the industry, commodity, or institution.

-The U.S. SAM data come directly from the BEA's National Income and Product Accounts (NIPA) data, with the exception of the institutional trade and capital accounts, which are calculated as part of the balancing routine.
+The column and row controls for nearly all elements of the U.S. SAM come from the BEA's National Income and Product Accounts (NIPA).
+Interior cell estimates come from our annual data development processes, with the exception of some elements of the institutional trade and capital accounts, which are calculated as part of the balancing routine.
 Balancing refers to the act of forcing each row sum to equal its corresponding column sum; balancing is necessary due to varying levels of precision and resulting rounding discrepancies in the data used to construct the SAM.

 Sub-National SAM Data